 Figure 1: EGI AAI CheckIn Service High Level Architecture

 At the core of the EGI AAI CheckIn Service is the IdP/SP Proxy component, which acts as the bridge between the EGI services and external authentication sources and identity providers.
 This separation between the internal services and the external authentication sources/identity providers allows the service developers to focus on the service features and not have deal with the complexity of multiple IdPs, Federations, Attribute Authorities and different authentication and authorization technologies.
 This complexity is “outsourced” and handled centrally by the proxy.
 Services need to established trust with just one entity, the IdP/SP proxy.
 Typically, services will have one static configuration for the IdP/SP proxy.
 Having one configured IdP, removes also the requirement from the services to operate their own IdP Discovery Service, which is a common requirement for services supporting federated access.
 Furthermore, all internal services will get consistent and harmonized user identifiers and attributes, regardless of the home organization or the research community that the user belongs to.
-Finally, this separation, allows the change management of the internal services to not have dependencies on the the change management cycles of the IdPs at the home organizations.
+Finally, this separation, allows the change management of the internal services to not have dependencies on the change management cycles of the IdPs at the home organizations.
 IdPs establish trust with one entity, the operator of the IdP/SP proxy and they are not impacted by the change operations of each individual service.

 Integration and dependencies